Managing a fleet is a tough job.

 It can be a challenge for fleet managers to fill out the paperwork correctly, so having good relationships with licensing bodies can help prevent and resolve these issues.
 Alternatively, a good fleet management company will have dedicated agent professional partnerships across Canada at various licensing offices.

 In addition, a significant money-saver is getting to know the discounts that are available for fleets in each province.
 For example, in British Columbia, you can save on insurance if you insure at least five commercial vehicles under ICBC’s Fleetplan program.
 It’s worth looking into in case the savings exist for your fleet.

 However, it’s important to note that, for some fleets, this can add a significant surcharge and may not be beneficial depending on your driver's accident history.
 If this is the case, then it's best to not apply for the Fleetplan discount until your driver's accident history improves.
 Saskatchewan and Manitoba cover a portion of insurance for fleets, but will still require you to carry a master insurance coverage certificate to ensure you meet the clauses required for insurance in the Master Lease agreement.

 Managing your fleet vehicles’ licensing and renewal process is a downright complicated affair.
 Because of this, many businesses opt to hire the extra hands of a fleet management company, which can take the guesswork and headaches out of the process.

 So take advantage of these six best practices to have a smooth, stress-free licensing process this year!

 Authored by: Darlene Spriel

 Vehicle licensing fees are an important part of your fleet's total cost of ownership.
-Get a deeper understanding of your TCO as a whole, and learn how to reduce costs with our free white paper below.
+Download our white paper below to get a deeper understanding of your TCO as a whole, and learn how to reduce costs.